CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-7.md

 ### trackFileFormat
 When the user presses **Save** and creates a track file, it is stored in a `file` field which has the `trackFileFormat` value set.

-Supported values are `kmz` (not supported on Survey123) and `geojson` (inside a zip).
+Supported values are `kmz` (not supported on Survey123) and `geojson`.
+For GeoJSON, the JSON file will appear zipped as an attachment.

-Survey123 users should prefer to use a location service - see `esriLocationServiceUrl` in the `settings` sheet.
+Survey123 users should prefer to use a location service - see [feature service]({{ site.baseurl }}/xlsform/reference-manual/2#esrilocationserviceurl).
 If a location service is specified, this question should be removed.

 <table class="xlsTable">
   <thead>